QUEHENBERGER + KERN

 Quehenberger & Kern at the listed MPS bar.
 October 2023/Villingen.
 Photo: MPS-Studio

-Philipp Quehenberger and Didi Kern have been on the MPS studio want list for some time.
-Improvised huge keyboards & lush percussion, that’s a completely different idea of free music.
+The two Viennese by choice Philipp Quehenberger and Didi Kern have been on the MPS studio wantlist for some time.
+Improvised huge keyboards & lush percussion, a completely different idea of free music.

-Kern played in the hottest hardcore band in Austria: “Fuckhead”, improvised with Peter Brötzmann and worked on a project with Peter Weibel (Wiener Aktionismus / later ZKM director).
+Kern played in the hottest hardcore band in Austria: „Fuckhead“ or Bulbul, improvised with Peter Brötzmann, Marshall Allen, Linda Sharrock, Ken Vandermark or worked on a project with Peter Weibel (Wiener Aktionismus / later ZKM director).

 „For my part, I was never a jazzer.
 Not a free jazz player either, more of a farmer jazz player.
 I came from brass band music and later got really into punk and hardcore.
 Then techno came along in the 1990s.
 So if someone says free jazz, all well and good, but it's actually improvisation.“ (Kern in an interview with Mica)

-It’s not free jazz either.
+It's not free jazz either.
 What is it?
-Power Improvisation?
-The rich sound doesn’t get lost in annoying, small fragments of noise.
-It is something big, something tangible.
-Kern is a very precise drummer who brings a lot of energy and creativity to the skins.
-It is a pleasure to watch how the two of them get on blindly on stage.
+Power improvisation?
+The rich sound doesn't get lost in annoying, small fragments of noise.
+It's something big, something tangible.
+Kern is a very precise drummer who brings a lot of energy and creativity to the drumheads.
+It's a pleasure to watch how the two of them get on blindly on stage.

-Kern on the drums, Quehenberger on the keys.
+Kern on drums, Quehenberger on keys.
 Live in the MPS studio.
 Photo: © Jens Heid / MPS Studio 2024

 Both grew up in the provinces, Kern on Lake Attersee and Quehenberger in Innsbruck.
-Teen Quehenberger was musically socialized by his father at a very early age: jazz, techno and punk rock.
-The whole thing in the blood.
-I was allowed to attend Sun Ra concerts as a child and Cecil Taylor once visited the Quehenberger house.
+Teen Quehenberger was musically socialized very early on by his father, jazz, techno and punk rock.
+The whole thing in his blood.
+He was allowed to attend Sun Ra concerts as a child and Cecil Taylor also visited the Quehenberger house.
 A formative experience for him.

 I play what I hear.
-But yeah, that you can’t see through that or say why you think that’s kind of good . . .
-I’ve been with the free jazz thing from a very young age.
+But yes, the fact that you can't see through it or say why you think it's somehow good . . .
+The free jazz thing has accompanied me from an early age.
 Cecil Taylor certainly influenced me.
-When I was a kid, he also lived with us briefly.
-For me, that was the ‘normal’ music.
+When I was a child, he also lived with us for a short time.
+For me, that was ‘normal‘ music.
 (Quehenberger in an interview with Mica)

-Kern on the drums, Quehenberger on the keys.
+Kern on drums, Quehenberger on keys.
 Live in the MPS studio.
 Photo: © Jens Heid / MPS Studio 2024

 Kern & Quehenberger at the gallows, fox trap near Triberg/Black Forest.
 October 2023 Photo: © Töni Schifer/MPS-Studio